This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Clarifying Agent for Hair Buildup

-- Rinse thoroughly for best results.
+- Rinse thoroughly for complete hair clarification.

 Natural Hair Growth Promoter